edsondiasalves/generic-file-extrator/README.md

 ﻿This is the Gympass test interview

-I choose write this exercise in C# bucause it was so much easy to me and because is a great opportunity to me show the way that I do most like to code.
+I choose write this exercise in C# because it was so much easy to me and because is a great opportunity to show the way that I do most like to code.

 pre requisites:
 You should have Microsoft .net Framework 3.5 installed in your computer to execute the program